w3c/wot/proposals/privacy.md

 ### TDs provided to a Consumer MUST be filtered to remove any optional information not required by that Consumer.
 For example, if a Consumer does not need human-readable titles or descriptions in a TD, these should be removed.
 If a Consumer does not need to maintain state related to the consumed device, then an ID is not necessary and should be omitted.
-If the Consumer does not do semantic processing, then semantic annotations can be omitted.
+If a Consumer does not do semantic processing, then all semantic annotations can be omitted.

 ### Mechanisms to request TDs MUST include query parameters to specify the information provided.
 The mechanism to request a TD should include query parameters to state the kinds of information necessary and the delivered TD should be filtered to only include that information.
+Query parameters should allow indication of at least the following classes of information: human-readable information (titles and descriptions); semantic annotations;
+and specific affordances or types of affordances (for example, only properties, or only one specific property by name).

 ### TDs MUST be protected by encryption when at rest.
 TDs must be stored in an encrypted data store.